talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 : An attacker can trigger a specific endpoint behavior by modifying the destination address and/or SIDs in the segment list.
 This attack can be invoked in order to manipulate the path or in order to exhaust the resources of the SR endpoint.

 Availability:
 : An attacker can add SIDs to the segment list in order to increase the number hops that each packet is forwarded through and thus increase the load on the network.
 For example, a set of SIDs can be inserted in a way that creates a forwarding loop ([RFC8402], [RFC5095]) and thus loads the nodes along the loop.
 Network programming can be used in some cases to manipulate segment endpoints to perform unnecessary functions that consume processing resources.
-Path inflation, malicious looping and unnecessary instructions have a common outcome, resource exhaustion, which may in severe cases cause Denial of Service (DoS).
+TLV fields such as the HMAC TLV can be maliciously added to the SRH in order to consume processing resources.
+Path inflation, malicious looping and unnecessary instructions and TLVs have a common outcome, resource exhaustion, which may in severe cases cause Denial of Service (DoS).

+## Passive Listening

 ### Overview
 An on-path attacker can passively listen to packets and specifically to the SRv6-related information that is conveyed in the IPv6 header and the SRH.
-This approach can be used for collecting information about SIDs and policies, and thus to facilitate mapping the structure of the network and its potential vulnerabilities.
+This approach can be used for reconnaissance, i.e., for collecting information about SIDs and policies, and thus it can facilitate mapping the structure of the network and its potential vulnerabilities.

 ### Scope
-A recon attack is limited to on-path internal attackers.
+A recon attack is limited to on-path attackers.

-It is assumed that the SRv6 domain is filtered in a way that prevents any leaks of explicit SRv6 routing information through the boundaries of the administrative domain.
-External attackers can only collect SRv6-related data in a malfunctioning network in which SRv6-related information is leaked through the boundaries of an SR domain.
+If filtering is deployed at the domain boundaries ({{filtering}}), it prevents any leaks of explicit SRv6 routing information through the boundaries of the administrative domain.
+In this case external attackers can only collect SRv6-related data in a malfunctioning network in which SRv6-related information is leaked through the boundaries of an SR domain.

 ### Impact
 While the information collected in a recon attack does not compromise the confidentiality of the user data, it allows an attacker to gather information about the network which in turn can be used to enable other attacks.